vitotai/BrewPiLess/bins/README.md

  * framework 2.2.0
  * flash layout 4m2m(2M program/2M file space)

-## spainish, Portuguese-br, slovak
+## spainish, Portuguese-br, slovak, italian, norwegian
  * Default configuration in languages other than English

 ## classic
- * Default configuration
- * Classic web interface
+ * Deprecated.
- * flash layout 4m1m(1M program/3M file space)

 ## sonoff
  * For SONOFF.
  * Sensor on D5, Coolling on D6
- * No rotary encoder.
-No LCD
  * OTA update **NOT** supported.
- * 512K SPIFFS for logging.
- * classic ui

-## sonoffota
- * Same as sonsoff, but
- * 64K SPIFFS for configurations
+ * 64K SPIFFS for logging.
- * OTA update supported
- * classic ui
- * NO longger supported after v3.6

 ## Newer SONOFF/esp8285
  * flash mode is set to DOUT

- * classic ui
+## sonoff-am2301
+ * same as esp8285, but D5 is released to be used with AM2301.
+Manual setup is required, though.

 ## oled
  * Standard options